Grand Tour of Australia & New Zealand

 Day 7 - Sunrise and Olgas

 This morning we enjoy a 'Sunrise & Olgas' tour.
 This circular group of 36 red rocky domes cover a large area and are as mystical as Uluru.
-Your afternoon is free to spend at leisure in Ayers Rock Resort, an ideal opportunity to relax by the pool.
+Your afternoon is free to spend at leisure at the resort, an ideal opportunity to relax by the pool.

 Days 8 & 9 - Alice Springs & The Ghan

 Today we enjoy a free morning before traveling by coach to Alice Springs, for a night at either the Doubletree by Hilton Hotel or Crowne Plaza Lasseters Hotel.
 On Day 9 we visit the Royal Flying Doctor Service and the School of the Air.
 We then join The Ghan for our epic rail journey traveling from Alice Springs to Adelaide.

 The Ghan has long been a tradition for train travel between Alice Springs and Adelaide and is often referred to as the ultimate journey through the heart of this mighty continent, taking passengers on what is undoubtedly one of the world's greatest rail journeys.
 Named after the Afghan drivers of the camel 'trains', The Ghan is a mode of transport, a sightseeing trip and a hotel all in one.